cfgnunes/cfgnunes.github.io/_posts/2020-01-14-contribute-github.md

 star: false
 category: blog
 author: cfgnunes
-description: This is a step-by-step tutorial going through how to easily submit a patch to a github project.
+description: A step-by-step tutorial going through how to easily submit a patch to a github project.
 ---

-This is a step-by-step tutorial going through how to easily submit a patch to a github project.

 I assume you already have an account on [github](https://github.com/).
 Let's say you want to contribute to the project [latex-cefetmg](https://github.com/cfgnunes/latex-cefetmg).